 top of page

-SEA Change Lab is a cohort-based program aimed at growing social empowerment and leadership development through storytelling in arts, advocacy, and reimagination.
-We work with young people ages 16-25 with heritage roots from mainland Southeast Asia, including indigenous and ethnic groups from Cambodia, Laos, and Vietnam.
-We center, support and guide our young people’s experiences using an interdisciplinary cross-cultural, cross-generational approach.
+SEA Change Lab is a cohort-based program that fosters social empowerment and leadership development through storytelling.
+It is designed for young people ages 16–25 with heritage roots in mainland Southeast Asia, including indigenous and ethnic communities from Cambodia, Laos, and Vietnam.
+We center, support, and uplift their experiences through an interdisciplinary, cross-cultural, and cross-generational approach grounded in arts and advocacy.

 Collage_SCL_Banner.png